As deadline nears, MLB increases offer on minimum by $10,000

 The sides were still meeting in the early evening, gathered in a small group session.

-New York Mets pitcher Max Scherzer arrived in a black Porsche and Yankees pitcher Gerrit Cole joined the talks on the third straight day of bargaining.
+New York Mets pitcher Max Scherzer and Yankees pitcher Gerrit Cole were involved in the talks on the third straight day of bargaining.

-Free agent pitcher Andrew Miller and Yankees reliever Zack Britton also joined the negotiations on the 84th day of the lockout and were alongside Houston catcher Jason Castro.
-Those five are among the eight members of the union’s executive subcommittee, which supervises collective bargaining.

-Mets shortstop Francisco Lindor, another subcommitee member, was at the talks earlier in the week.

 Texas infielder Marcus Semien and Boston pitcher James Paxton, the other two members, have not been seen during the talks at Roger Dean Stadium, the vacant spring training home of the Miami Marlins and St. Louis Cardinals.